testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

         assert cmd.exitcode == 2, error()
 ```

-The test has a simple procedure which is made out of at least two steps.
+The test has a simple procedure that is made up of at least two steps.
-Step one, execute `ls` with an invalid path.
-Step two, check the error message and exit code.
+Step one: execute `ls` with an invalid path.
+Step two: check the error message and exit code.
-Right, now we have test procedure added to the test as comments but could we do better?
+Right, now we have a test procedure added to the test as comments, but could we do better?
 Yes, we can.
 We can add explicit steps to the test by using a **Step**.

 ```python